Derivative Techniques Review: Chain Rule, Logarithmic Differentiation & Inverse Function Derivatives

 \[\ln(a \cdot b) = \ln a + \ln b, \qquad \ln\!\left(\frac{a}{b}\right) = \ln a - \ln b, \qquad \ln(a^n) = n\ln a\]

-This is why taking \(\ln\) of both sides can convert a messy product of powers into a clean sum — exactly the trick used in logarithmic differentiation.
+This is why taking \(\ln\) of both sides can convert a complicated product of powers into a clean sum — precisely the technique underlying logarithmic differentiation.

 The hyperbolic cosine is defined as: